keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 the complexity and difficulty of sharing your `rexe` scripts across systems will be proportional to the extent to which you use environment variables and loaded files for configuration and shared code.
-Be responsible and disciplined in making this configuration and code as organized as possible.
+Be responsible and disciplined in making this configuration and code as clean and organized as possible.

 #### Footnotes